ciromatrigrani/publiclab/react-jwt-sso-login/MatrigraniCiro.IsraCardChallenge.Login/MatrigraniCiro.IsraCardChallenge.Login.Api/README.md

 http://localhost:7771/?token=eyJhbGciOiJIUzI1NiIs...
 ```
 # What I like to have time to do

+I got this challenge in the Tuesday afternoon and I am delivering it Thiuursday Morning, but if I had more time I'd like to:

+## Tests
- - Make unit tests for the minimal API, Service, and Repository using xUnit
+ - Include unit tests for the minimal API, Service, and Repository using xUnit
  - Make unit tests for the Apps
+ - Make an integration tests with the entire flow, using Selenium
+ - Integrate with SonarCube or similar to bring metrics
+## Documentation
- - Make the swagger documentation
+ - Make the swagger documentation properly in C#
+ - Add logs management
+ - Improve the read-me documentation add more steps to facilitate the deploy
+## ERROR TREATMENT
+ - Add better error treatment maybem include custom exceptions and better error messages
+ - Replace the messages for each Status Code in Swagger and the Apps
+## UX and UI
- - Improve the style of the React Apps using Bootstrap for example
+- Improve the style of the React Apps using Bootstrap
- - Add logs
- - Add better error treatment
+- Improve UX and UI of the Apps